approov/quickstart-aws-api-gateway-v2/README.md

 * [Approov token check quickstart](/docs/APPROOV_TOKEN_QUICKSTART.md)

-Bear in mind that the quickstart assumes that you already have an AWS API Gateway running, and that your are familiar with managing it.
-If you are not familiar with the AWS API Gateway then you want to follow instead the step by step [AWS API Gateway Example](/docs/AWS_API_GATEWAY_EXAMPLE.md) to learn how to build one from scratch and integrate Approov on it.
+Please bear in mind that the quickstart assumes that you already have an AWS API Gateway running, and that you are familiar with the options for applying changes.
+If you are not familiar with the AWS API Gateway then you may want to follow the step by step [AWS API Gateway Example](/docs/AWS_API_GATEWAY_EXAMPLE.md) instead.
+This takes you though all the steps to get a new deployment with Approov protection from scratch.

-If you need help to add Approov to the AWS API Gateway then please contact us [here](https://approov.io/contact).
+If you need further help adding Approov to your AWS API Gateway deployment then please contact us [here](https://approov.io/contact).

 ## Useful Links